chirilavictor/reader/README.md

 Reading Racer
 ==============

-Education game for developing reading speed and comprehension.
+Educational game for developing reading speed and comprehension.
 The most recent stable version is deployed here: https://readingracer.herokuapp.com/.

 Users can read stories that are shown in small text selections (40-55 characters) at varying speeds (represented by various animals).
 Users can also use arrow keys to manually read through the story.